sylvinus/regexp-bypass/README.md

  - Add support for `Find`, `Split`, ...
  - Add support for `[]byte` as input (`re.Match()`)
  - Add support for capturing groups
- - Add a simple backtracker for fixed-length unanchored patterns with more than one step (`x.y`)
  - Avoid factoring patterns like `aa|ab` so that we can use `byPassProgAlternate`
  - Fine-tune types & fix struct alignment
  - Narrow down the exact list of flags that are supported